 "I will give you my utmost, I shall expect yours," he said.

 Lawrence also praised Napper for her many accomplishments while serving at 7th Signal Command the past two years.

 "Building the 7th Signal Command from the ground up, transforming the Network Enterprise Centers, establishing baseline and enhanced services, and educating customers on a new approach of doing business are all remarkable accomplishments," she said.

 NEC teams are instrumental in applying the command's approved Command, Control, Communications, Computers, and Information Management (C4IM) services across the CONUS (Continental United States) enterprise network according to Lawrence.

 "NECs give customers a much needed and uniform standardization of information technology, which is crucial to the realizations of the Global Network Enterprise," she said.

 "Likewise, providing and defending network capabilities for the entire Western Hemisphere is no easy task.
-Doing so required the vision of a CEO, the technical ability of an information technology expert, the acumen of an entrepreneur, and the diplomatic skills of statesman," she said.
+Doing so required the vision of a chief executive officer, the technical ability of an information technology expert, the acumen of an entrepreneur, and the diplomatic skills of a statesman," she said.
 "It is no understatement to say that General Napper was just the right person at just the right time to fulfill these roles."